mymni/teeth-xray-detect/README.md

 The combination of U-Net and image processing methods contributes to a robust and interpretable tooth detection system.

 You can run the 2 .ipynb files automatically (Google Colab environment was used to run them - with T4 GPU).
-To load model you can move it to your drive or change the directory.
+To load the model you can move it to your drive or change the directory.